Aaron Locks, A Man On A Youth Sports Mission

-That perspective gained some depth after Locks graduated from Sonoma State university.
+That perspective gained some depth after Locks graduated from Sonoma State University.
 He worked one year with UCLA basketball coach John Wooden, helping Wooden run his sports camps at California Lutheran University.
 It was advanced further when he worked for the Los Angeles Lakers for three seasons, running youth sports camps for Pat Riley and Magic Johnson.
-It gained permanent traction when Locks worked in the same capacity with the Golden State Warriors for three years during the era of Tim Hardaway, Mitch Richmond and Chris Mullin.
+It gained permanent traction when Locks worked in the same capacity as the Golden State Warriors for three years during the era of Tim Hardaway, Mitch Richmond, and Chris Mullin.

 “I heard this coach say before his basketball team played a game:‘If we win tonight, I’m taking you guys out for an ice cream!’”
 Locks said.“But what if the team loses?
 What does the coach do then?”